Abortion pill could be pulled off market by Texas lawsuit - NewsBreak

 Abortion pill could be pulled off market by Texas lawsuit

-A Texas lawsuit with a key deadline this month is posing a threat to the nationwide availability of medication abortion , which now accounts for the majority of abortions in the U.S.
+WASHINGTON (AP) — A Texas lawsuit with a key deadline this month could threaten the nationwide availability of medication abortion, which now accounts for the majority of abortions in the U.S.

 The case filed by abortion opponents who helped challenge Roe v.
 Wade seeks to reverse a decades-old approval by the Food and Drug Administration.